-The key steps in preparation for evaluation are the responsibilities of the PUunit head and the candidate.
-First, a dossier must be prepared for evaluation by the appropriate PUunit head and candidate.
+The key steps in preparation for evaluation are the responsibilities of the unit head and the candidate.
+First, a dossier must be prepared for evaluation by the appropriate unit head and candidate.
 The faculty member must have reasonable access to departmental facilities and services to prepare the dossier.

-Preparation and verification of the contents of the dossier is a cooperative endeavor between the PUunit head and the candidate, with the candidate having the final say about the dossier's contents.
-Appendix BA describes the elements required for the dossier.
-NOTE: For purposes of the PU'sunit's evaluation, only Sections 3-6 of the dossier need to be included.
+Preparation and verification of the contents of the dossier is a cooperative endeavor between the unit head and the candidate, with the candidate having the final say about the dossier's contents.
+Appendix A describes the elements required for the dossier.
+NOTE: For purposes of the unit's evaluation, only Sections 3-6 of the dossier need to be included.